-3 This item represents the portion of the STIP compensation paid in cash for 2023, which is calculated based on the criteria of the compensation system.
+3 This item represents the portion of the STIP compensation paid in cash for 2024, which is calculated based on the criteria of the compensation system.
 The actual payment occurs in the respective subsequent year.

-4 This item represents the portion of the STIP remuneration for 2023 paid out in shares.
-The shares are effectively drawn in the following year, with the number of shares calculated based on the average value of the shares in the period between the publication of the annual result and the Annual Shareholder Meeting.
+4 This item represents the portion of the STIP compensation for 2024 paid out in shares.
+The shares are effectively drawn in the following year, with the number of shares calculated based on the average value of the shares in the period between the publication of the annual results and the Annual Shareholder Meeting.
 The shares are subject to a lock-up period of three years from the grant date.

-5 This item represents the accounting expense of performance share units (PSUs) awarded under the LTIP 2023 - 2025 in 2023.
-The PSUs will vest in the form of Comet shares after three years from the grant date (i.e., in May 2026).
-Every one PSU entitles the holder to one Comet share.
-The number of Comet shares vesting in 2026 can vary between 0% and 200% of the initially awarded PSUs depending on the underlying key performance indicators.
+This item represents the fair value at grant of performance share units (PSUs) awarded for the LTIP 2024-2026 in 2024.
+The PSUs will vest in the form of Comet shares after three years from the grant date (i.e., in May 2027).
+The number of Comet shares delivered in 2027 can vary between 0% and 200% of the initially awarded PSUs depending on the achievement of the underlying key performance indicators.
+The amount that was presented for 2023 was the year-end accounting expense for the LTIP 2023-2025.
+This change in the methodology used to disclose the LTIP amount has been made to align with general market practice.
+The fair value at grant of performance share units (PSUs) awarded for the LTIP 2023-2025 in 2023 was CHF 829,629.

-6 This item represents the annual cost of a company car for one Executive Committee member and the contribution towards temporary housing for another Executive Committee member.
+6 This item represents the annual cost of a company car for one Executive Committee member and the contribution toward temporary housing for two other Executive Committee members.